rebeccabilbro/titanic/README.md

 _Licensed under CC BY-SA 3.0 via Wikimedia Commons: "Cd51-1000g" by Boris Lux_

 ## STEP ONE: EXPLORATORY ANALYSIS
-Start by cloning this repository and opening up the file called "train.csv" (it's inside the data folder).
+Start by cloning this repository.

+Anaconda users: you should have everything you need.
+Others: make sure the required libraries are installed by using:

+    pip install -r requirements.txt

+Then look inside the data folder and open 'train.csv' to check out the dataset we'll be exploring today.

+To start the lab, open up the iPython Notebook file: 'titanic.ipynb'

 ### Things to think about